-The three largest Cell ID databases are the two commercial ones by Ericson1 and combain2 as well as the free alternative OpenCellID3 [29].
+bain as well as the free alternative OpenCellID [30].
 Ericson and combain have trial modes, where the first 1000 requests are free for developers afterwards a subscription or a fee per request must be paid.
-Another free alternative with a large coverage is Google Mobile Maps, that also offers a web service where CellIDs and their respective LAIs can be checked against their database to obtain localisation information (or simply check if they are part of the database).
+Another free alternative with a large coverage is Google Mobile Maps, that also offers a web service where CIDs and their respective LAIs can be checked against their database to obtain localisation information (or simply check if they are part of the database).
 By adding this information new cells can be identified.

 The second where an existing cell is replaced is a bit more complicated since its parameters are an exact copy of the old cell.
 Attacking by replacing a cell works in a way that the cell with the worst reception is targeted.
 That way when the IMSI catcher finished replacing it, the reception goes up a significant amount and the mobile phone will initiate a handover to that cell.
 The difference in reception can be used to identify this kind of attack.
 In general the reception cannot be well used as a parameter because shadowing and reflection can substantially change the reception from one moment to the other.
 However when reception intervals are logged for a fixed location like an office and important calls made from that specific location can be protected against this kind of attack.
 To that end the ICDS can monitor reception levels to build up databases with information about the reception intervals of the particular cells in different locations.
-The Location Area Databse Rule then checks if reception levels differ significantly for a given location.
-If no database has been build beforehand but the ICDS is stationary the rx Level Rule can watch the reception level during the course of a scan and ensure that no change occured suddenly.
+The Local Area Database Rule then checks if reception levels differ significantly for a given location.
+If no database has been build beforehand but the ICDS is stationary the rx Level Rule can watch the reception level during the course of a scan and ensure that no change occurred suddenly.